WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 For high-flow requirements:

-– Banana‑shaped or C‑shaped slots help increase open area while maintaining support for the umbrella diaphragm.
+– Banana-shaped or C-shaped slots help increase open area without compromising support.

 For low‑flow or high backpressure conditions: